Advising & Counseling Center

 - The right and responsibility to appoint students to college committees and boards where students have seats.

-- The right and responsibility to manage space as allocated by the community college and designated as student government space within the parameters of the Student Conduct Code under the supervision of the Office of Student Life.
+- The right and responsibility to allocate student office and storage space designated as student space by the college within the parameters of the Student Conduct Code in collaboration with Student Affairs.

-- The right and responsibility to prudently manage and allocate appropriated student activities fees for the benefit of all students regardless of class, status, program, or any other categorization in accordance with state accounting and purchasing guidelines and subject to the supervision of the Office of Student Life.
+- The right and responsibility to prudently manage and allocate appropriated student activities fees for the benefit of all students regardless of class, status, program or any other categorization in accordance with state accounting and purchasing guidelines and in collaboration with Student Affairs.

 - The right and responsibility to advocate on behalf of students for the improvement of the student experience in and out of the classroom.

 The rights and responsibilities delegated to the student government association may be revoked by the community college if rights are abused or responsibilities are not met, including the violation of college policies.
-The community college will designate at least one administrator to facilitate the activities and operations of Student Government.
-All Student Government operations fall under the auspices of the Office of Student Life via the dean of students.
+The community college has established staff positions in the Division of Student Affairs to facilitate the activities and operations of Student Government and other student groups.